vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 ### ChatGPT - A virtual domain specialist
 https://openai.com/blog/chatgpt/<br>
 Do you sometimes wish that you could consult with a radiologist when building your models?
 I'm finding that ChatGPT is the next best thing.
-In fact ChatGPT has passed the three-part medical exam that doctors take in order to practice medecine in the US.<br>
+In fact ChatGPT has passed the three-part medical exam that doctors take in order to practice medicine in the US.<br>

 This is the answer I got when I asked, "How do radiologists differentiate between TB and Pneumonia?"